ekuric/openshift/postgresql/pgbench_test_README.md

 827.993465,1177.664879,896.483900,698.873556
 ```

-However, results will be drawed automatically and **resultdirectory** there will be **.png** file showing results - example for an test run is shown below
+However, results will be drawed automatically in the **resultdirectory** there will be **.png** file showing results - example for an test run is shown below
 ![pgbench results](https://github.com/ekuric/openshift/blob/master/postgresql/pgbench_results_storageclass_glusterfs-storage-block_clients_10_transactions_100_scaling_100.png)